 Max Full Lift Height (MLH)

-This term refers to the distance from the floor to the very top of the fork surface when the telescopic mast is fully extended.
+MLH describes the distance from the floor to the top surface of the forks when the mast is fully extended.

 Overall Lowered Height (OAL)